cdl-geneseo/geneseo-dictionary/A/All-About.md

 # All About

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : All About

 Created by  Zachary Arthur, last modified on Sep 16, 2008

 AJ-expresses enthusiasm or sense of purpose; &quot;I'm all about acing this paper.&quot;